microprediction/home/README.md

-# home
+A home page of sorts

-home page of sorts
+Some things I've done